America 250

 Even my two closest surnames, those of my mom and dad, Brown and Burnett, are believed to be of Scottish origin, but neither is proven.
 They continue to be among my highest brick walls

-So my two subjects, Daniel Cone and James Claghorn, share a couple interesting qualities: Scots who were loyal to an English king, and who came to colonial America directly from Scotland.
+My two subjects, Daniel Cone and James Claghorn, share a couple interesting qualities: Scots who were loyal to an English king, and who came to colonial America directly from Scotland.
 But it's the how and why they came that is the most interesting--along with what came after.

 First, though, some historic background.
-(Context is king!)
+Context is king!
 But what king, or is there a king at all?
 That was the real question.
 The English Civil War raged for almost ten years during the middle of the 1600s.
 Complex enough to have involved England, Wales, Scotland, and Ireland in various combinations, it has been called by different names and even subdivided into three parts.
 But ultimately it came down to a battle between the Royalists (sometimes called Cavaliers), who favored the monarchy, and the Parliamentarians, AKA the Roundheads, who wanted a republic.

 Scotland had long been a separate kingdom from England, and Charles I had ruled over both countries, as had his father, James I before him.
 When the problems began, the Scots initially supported the Parliamentarians (during the First English Civil War), then switched sides (now we're up to the Second English Civil War) to support Charles I--that is, until his beheading in 1649.

 Our fellas show up in the third section, also known as the Anglo-Scottish war, which took place from 1650 until 1652.
-With the monarchy dissolved, a new republic was formed, the Commonwealth of England.
+With the monarchy dissolved, a new republic was formed: the Commonwealth of England.
 Its head--so to speak--was Oliver Cromwell, who, along with his parliamentary supporters--whatever shape their heads--were wary of Charles I's heir, Charles II coming to power.

 Left: Oliver Cromwell, c 1656 by Samuel Cooper